-There are lots of waste materials which are degradable and non-degradable.
-Therefore, categorization and proper disposal of wastes are necessary.
+There are lots of waste materials that are degradable and non-degradable.
+Therefore, categorization and proper disposal of waste are very important.
 Waste materials can be classified as biodegradable and non-biodegradable.
-Risk and threats related to waste disposals can be easily avoided by the knowledge on types of wastes.
+Risks and threats related to waste disposal can be easily avoided by the knowledge of the different types of waste.

-Biodegradable wastes are such waste materials which are and can be degraded by natural factors like microbes (e.g. bacteria, fungi and few more), abiotic elements like temperature, UV, oxygen, etc. Some examples of such wastes are food materials, kitchen wastes and other natural wastes.
-Microorganisms and other abiotic factors together break down complex substances into simpler organic matters which eventually suspend and fade into soil.
-The whole process is natural which can be rapid or slow.
-Therefore the environmental issues and risks caused by biodegradable wastes are low.
+Biodegradable wastes are such waste materials which are and can be degraded by natural factors like microbes (e.g. bacteria, fungi and a few more), and abiotic elements like temperature, UV, oxygen, etc. Some examples of such wastes are food materials, kitchen wastes, and other natural wastes.
+Microorganisms and other abiotic factors together break down complex substances into simpler organic matter, which eventually suspend and fade into the soil.
+The whole process is natural, which can be rapid or slow.
+Therefore, the environmental issues and risks caused by biodegradable wastes are low.

-But the huge dumping of waste can raise some threats to life sooner or later.
-To avoid this, some people practice composting.
+Huge dumping of waste can raise some threats to life sooner or later.
+To avoid this, some people practise composting.
 In composting, the biodegradable wastes are dumped into a pit and covered for a period.
-Due to the action of microbes, they will decompose and will be used as manure for cultivation purpose.
-This will reduce the amount of waste at landfills.
+Due to the action of microbes, they will decompose and will be used as manure for cultivation purposes.
+This will reduce the amount of waste in landfills.

 What is Biodegradable Waste?

 Biodegradable waste is a type of waste, typically originating from plant or animal sources, which may be degraded by other living organisms.